ARM-software/abi-aa/design-documents/buildattr64-rationale.rst

   multiple feature bits with forcing functions.
 A concrete example is ``FEAT_LSE2`` which can only exist if ``FEAT_LSE`` exists.

-- require more then one attribute to describe.
+- require more than one attribute to describe.
 For example the (PAUTHABI64_) describes signing schema as a tuple of (vendor, version).
 This would require two attributes to completely describe.